 Revenues from product sales are recorded at the net sales price (transaction price), which includes an estimation of variable consideration which primarily results from implicit price concessions on credit sales.
 The amount of variable consideration is included in the transaction price to the extent it is not constrained and that it is probable that a significant reversal in the amount of the cumulative revenue recognized will not occur in a future period.
 Actual amounts of consideration ultimately received may differ from the estimates.
 If actual results in the future vary from estimates, the Group will adjust these estimates, which would affect revenue and earnings in the period such changes are known.
-With respect to the determination of variable consideration resulting from the amount of implicit price concession, since the Bitcoin market price is volatile and unpredictable and changes of Bitcoin price will greatly affect the implicit price concessions to be provided by the Group to its credit sales customers the Group historically has not been able to overcome the constraint on variable consideration at the time of product sale or at subsequent period-end dates until the Group has knowledge about the resolution of the uncertainty through payment by the customer.
-The Group uses all the subsequent information to the date of issuance of the consolidated financial statements to adjust the estimated variable consideration for the periods presented, representing updated information on the best estimate of the amount of transaction price that is probable of being received and therefore not constrained as of period end.
+With respect to the determination of variable consideration resulting from the amount of implicit price concessions, since the Bitcoin market price is volatile and unpredictable and changes of Bitcoin price will greatly affect the implicit price concessions to be provided by the Group to its credit sales customers the Group historically has not been able to overcome the constraint on variable consideration at the time of product sale or at subsequent information to the date of issuance of the consolidated financial statements to adjust the estimated variable consideration on the best estimate of the amount of transaction price that is probable of being received and therefore not constrained as of period end.
 The Group will continue to monitor and evaluate historical data and other factors in determining the total transaction price (including implicit price concessions) that can be recognized for product sales on credit.
 During the years ended December 31, 2017 and 2018, the Group recognized price concessions provided to its customers in the amounts of nil and RMB152,755, respectively.